armalite/beautiful-dbt-template/README.md

 `poetry run dbt run --profiles-dir .`

 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) If `poetry --version` does not work:
-  - Check that Poetry has been added to your bashrc or zshrc.
+  - Check that Poetry has been install at a particular location: `where poetry`
-     - You can check if you are using bash or zsh by running `echo $0`
+  - You can add the above location to the path by appending your zsh or bash file (Depending on the shell you use) with:
-  - e.g. For zsh users run `cat ~/.zshrc` and check if the following line is present:
+  `export PATH="X:$PATH"`
-  `export PATH="$HOME/.poetry/bin:$PATH"`
+  Replacing X with the location outputed by `where poetry`

 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) If running
-`poetry --version` still fails, run `make install` again
+`poetry --version` still fails, try to run `make install` again

 ### Re-installing Poetry